MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/python-semantic.md

 #### Run a text query

-For comparison purposes, run text query with BM25 relevance scoring.
+For comparison purposes, run a text query with BM25 relevance scoring.
 Full text search is invoked when you provide a query string.
 The response consists of ranked results, where higher scores are awarded to documents having more instances of matching terms, or more important terms.

 In this query for *what hotel has a good restaurant on site*, Sublime Cliff Hotel comes out on top because its description includes *site*.
 Terms that occur infrequently raise the search score of the document.